alcorpas10/FakesStorage/README.md

 # FakesStorage

-Project that aims the construction of a fake news dataset with news written in spanish.
-With this dataset we pretend to help in the development of a system capable of identifying fake news on the internet.
+This project aims the construction of a spanish fake news dataset with news from the internet.
+The objetive  of this dataset is to contribute in the development of systems capable of identifying fake news online.
+The dataset is still work in progress.

 Proyecto dirigido a la contrucción de un dataset acerca de noticias falsas (Fake News) en internet que se encuentran en español.
-Con este dataset buscamos contribuir a la construcción de un sistema para identificar noticias falsas en internet.
+Con este dataset buscamos contribuir a la construcción de sistemas para identificar noticias falsas en internet.
+El dataset sigue en contrucción.

 ## General description
-This repository written in **python** can be used to download data about fake news that have been published by Fact-Checkers (websites).
+This corpus was created by scraping different domains using **python**.
+It can be adapted to any other fact-checking websites.

-This version of the dataset includes the follwing files (`WebScraping` folder):
+The version of the latest dataset provided in this repository includes the following files (`WebScraping` folder):
 - `fakenewsMaldita.json` : Fake news collected by Maldita.es
 - `fakenewsNewtral.json` : Fake news collected by Newtral.es
 - `fakenewsFactCheck.json`: Fake news collected by FactCheck.org